piotrmasior/angular_rails/README.md

 Development Notes:
 ------------------

-> Use generators, for instance:
+> Use generators, for instance:  (always be sure you are inside ngapp folder)

 ~~~bash
 yo angular:controller user